cityjson/RhinoCityJSON/README.md

 * Geometry.
 A List with geometry that is desired to be baked.
 * Surface Info Keys.
 The keys related to the Surface Info Values (This list should be the same length as a branch of the Surface Info Values).
 * Surface Info Values.
 The Values related to the Geometry.
 (This Tree should be the same length as the geometry List).
+* Materials.
+The materials related to the Geometry.
 * Activate.
 A boolean dictating if the component is active or not (Recommended to use a button to activate and not a boolean toggle).

 The semantic data will be stored per surface at: Properties->Object-Attribute User Text.
 Additionally the LoD and major object types will be used to create a hierarchy of layers.